E-sports player granted deferment but not for Overwatch tournament: MINDEF

 Media articles have said that Chua, 18, was given a deferment to take part in the Overwatch World Cup 2019, which is taking place in November.
 He was due to enlist on Aug 14, according to a post on the Overwatch Singapore Facebook page.

-Chua was in fact granted deferment to enrol for a NITEC course in January 2020, MINDEF said.
+Chua was granted deferment to enrol for a NITEC course in January 2020, MINDEF said.

 "Under current policy, deferment from full-time NS is generally granted to enlistees to pursue educational qualifications up to ‘A’ Levels, polytechnic diploma or their equivalent, including the NITEC," the statement said.